So, I mentioned the other day that I made a huge pot of broth by simmering scrap bones primarily to make my a la zuppa Toscana.

 - 1 tbsp. of sugar

 - 1 block of soft (silken) tofu, cut into 1/2-inch cubes

 - 1 tbsp. of chili garlic sauce (see photo)

 - a bunch of Chinese cabbage (whatever variety you prefer), cut into one-inch pieces, stalks and leaves separated

-- crisp fried onion slices, to garnish (optional)
+- crisp fried shallots, to garnish (optional)

 - Heat the cooking oil in a wok or frying pan.